vaughanknight/RadialControllerUnityBridge/README.md

 * RadialController.UWP.WSA - THe UWP Library that is used by the UWP build
 * RadialControllerProject - The Unity Demo project to show you how to link everything up

+## BIG NOTE
+You need to build the UWP project for the dial to connect to your app.
+The Dial will notn work within Unity, the plugin will only have access to the UWP RadialController framework when in the UWP runtime.

+### Smaller Note
+This doesn't have support for Desktop Unity builds, only UWP.

 ## Inspector
 The inspector is pretty simple.
 Two behaviours exists, although this might change to a single one.
 You have the event manager, which is used to hook events with teh radial controller, and the RadialCongrollerBehaviour is used to update the configuration.
 It has a custom editor, which as you can see from the image below, gives you the ability to set default precision and haptic feedback settings.